oac-tree/sup-dto/doc/anyvalue.rst

    :return: ``true`` on successful conversion.

    Try to convert an AnyValue to another AnyValue.
 When conversion fails, the destination is left unchanged and false is returned.
+This is basically a non-throwing version of :func:`void AnyValue::ConvertFrom(const AnyValue&)`.

 .. function:: bool Increment(AnyValue& value)